American toad

 The American toad (Anaxyrus americanus) is a common species of toad found throughout the eastern half of Canada and the United States.
 It is divided into three subspecies: the eastern American toad (A. a. americanus), the dwarf American toad (A. a. charlesmithi) and the rare Hudson Bay toad (A. a. copei).
-Recent taxonomic treatments place this species in the genus Anaxyrus instead of Bufo.
+Taxonomic treatments in 2006 placed this species in the genus Anaxyrus instead of Bufo.

 Eggs

-A. americanus eggs are bicolored.
-They are often a roughly equal mixture of a black or brown with white or cream.
-The eggs are deposited in two long ropes that have been recorded to transcend 60 m in length.
-Single egg diameter ranges from 0.1 cm to 0.2 cm.
+A. americanus lays eggs in two long ropes of 2,000-20,000 small black eggs (1-2mm in diameter) surrounded by jelly.
+Egg strings are in shallow water, typically entwined around vegetation or laying on the bottom of the pond.